 Fig. 2(b) illustrates the misconception that a second Ethernet cable connected to an IED provides a redundant connection.
 To avoid data flow loops, IEEE 802.1D Ethernet mechanisms disable any second connection to an IED and force the connection into failover or hot-standby mode.
 This is a duplicate connection, not a redundant connection, because the failover link is not active simultaneously with the primary link.
 The failover link only becomes active to publish GOOSE messages or any other Ethernet packets after the primary connection has failed.
-When the network failure is a link directly connected to the IED, it detects the failure and communications failover to the other port.
+When the network failure is a link directly connected to the IED, the IED detects the failure and communications fail over to the other port.
 However, the protection application is unaware that a failover occurred.

 Fig. 2.
-System Exchanging Protection Signals in Ethernet Packets Through a Network (a) and Duplicate Ethernet Cable Serving as Hot Standby (b)
+System Exchanging Protection Signals in Ethernet Packets Through a Network (a) and Duplicate Ethernet Cable Serving as Hot Standby (b).

-1.3 Timing Requirements for Digital Message Transport Across an Ethernet Network
+C. Timing Requirements for Digital Message Transport Across an Ethernet Network

-In this paper we assume a communications-assisted protection scheme such as a transfer trip example requiring signal exchange via digital message transfer that takes no longer than 20 ms. From various international standards [3], we know that control blocking schemes require a 99.99 percent success rate and that direct control schemes require a 99.9999 percent success rate of receipt of digital messages, as per IEC 60834-1.
-IEC 61850-5 defines fast messages that meet the 3-ms transmission time as Type 1A, Performance Class P2/P3, further described in [3].
-Failure to accomplish the 20-ms transfer time, which includes the subscribing IED processing the message, is defined as a delay in delivery greater than 18 ms when transferring a data signal to an IED with a 2-ms operating cycle.
-Therefore, the digital communications system must meet the 3-ms transmission time 99.99 percent of the time and have a delay no longer than 18 ms for the remainder.
-Network reconfiguration around a path failure must be fast enough to satisfy the 18-ms maximum signal transfer during communications system failure and recovery.
-Subtracting the 3-ms subscribing IED packet processing time from this 18-ms maximum duration leaves 15 ms for the network to reconfigure after any failure.
+In this paper, an example communications-assisted protection scheme, such as a transfer trip, is assumed requiring signal exchange via digital message transfer that takes no longer than 20 ms. Various international standards require that control blocking schemes have a 99.99 percent success rate and that direct control schemes have a 99.9999 percent success rate of receipt of digital messages, as per IEC 60834-1 [3].
+IEC 61850-5 defines fast messages that meet a 3 ms transmission time as Type 1A, Performance Class P2/P3, further described in [3].
+Failure to accomplish the 20 ms transfer time, which includes the subscribing IED processing the message, is defined as a delivery time that is greater than 18 ms when transferring a data signal to an IED with a 2 ms operating cycle.
+Therefore, the digital communications system must meet the 3 ms transmission time 99.99 percent of the time and have a delivery time that is no longer than 18 ms for the remainder.
+Network reconfiguration around a path failure must be fast enough to satisfy the 18 ms maximum signal transfer during communications system failure and recovery.
+Subtracting the 3 ms subscribing IED packet processing time from this 18 ms maximum duration leaves 15 ms for the network to reconfigure after any failure.
 Should the network reconfigure within 15 ms, it can deliver the Type 1A, Performance Class P2/P3 message.
 This delivery takes as long as 3 ms, for a total of 18 ms. Add to this the maximum time to process the signal within protection logic of 2 ms and we meet the maximum signal transfer time of 20 ms. If the reconfiguration time of 15 ms cannot be satisfied with the chosen switch network, redundant networks and redundancy protocols are necessary.